 For once we had a warm day in London, I was wearing shorts, everyone in the line was like ‘you’re going to freeze!!!’.
 It really wasn’t that bad, it’s roughly -5c (23f)…Iowan winters seem to not really get above that for close to 6 months of the year!
+The capes are quite long too, I’m 5ft 4 and it came down below my knees.
 Although my legs were fine for that short time, I probably wouldn’t recommend wearing sandals/flip flops.
 I kept taking my gloves off to use my camera and by the end of my session, my fingers were a little numb.

 The most fun part of the Ice Bar experience, is that the glasses are made of ice!
 They are quite slippery so it’s worth using both gloved hands to hold them!
 The glasses don’t melt despite being constantly held onto, only the rim starts melting away but it then makes it easier to drink from!

 *TIP*: There are plenty of cocktail flavours to choose from, either Vodka, Rum, Tequila or Whiskey based.
 2nd drinks are quite expensive, so me and my sister each chose a different flavour each and then shared them.

 (Rock fans will notice that these are Foo Fighter’s and System of a Down songs!).
 I recommend the Monkey Wrench one 🙂 The cocktails roughly stay the same with each theme, just their name changes!